Bart-Breekveldt/Greenspace_accessibility/README.md

 For Denver, Colorado, United States, parts of the Adams and Amarapoe networks are added to the model to get a 'boxy' shape.
 Otherwise the fastest real world routes (i.e. from south east Denver to the Airport via Aurora) may not be available.
 For this box a buffer is also created for the equal park access.

+The Gravity model 1000m is the entrance model with a preference added to the size of the park reachable within 500m of the park access point.
+The attactiveness of a park is adjusted for this size.
+The mean size means a service area of 1000m at the average reachable park area.
+When the reachable park distance is twice the average, a travel distance of 2000m is accepted, its route distance divided by 2 to calculate the scoresn and vice versa (see also the QGIS screenshot)

+I am working on a logarithmic Gravity model, which shrinks down the differences between park attractiveness.

 The entrance model 1000m threshold is trained on Philadelphia, Pennsylvania, United States.
 Input files are parks from parknet, city boundaries, road_network, edges and nodes from OSM and 250m population grids